 Starting date for EMIR dispute resolution requirements

 ESMA in its Questions and Answers on EMIR clarified dispute resolution requirements apply to the portfolio of outstanding OTC derivative contracts.
 Therefore as the relevant technical standards entered into force on 15 September 2013, the requirements apply to the portfolio of outstanding contracts as of such date.

-However, if the third country entity is established in a jurisdiction for which the Commission has adopted an implementing act (under Article 13 of EMIR), the counterparties could comply with equivalent rules in the third country (there are no at present such implementing acts on equivalency, however, the analysis are being carried out - on details see here).
+However, if the third country entity is established in a jurisdiction for which the Commission has adopted an implementing act (under Article 13 of EMIR), the counterparties could comply with equivalent rules in the third country.

 For this reason the current ESMA's advise to the European Commission is not to grant equivalence on dispute resolution regime in Japan for the purpose of Article 11 of EMIR.

 Pursuant to MiFID II Directive EMIR timely confirmation requirements will not apply during the 42-month transitional period (counted from the entry into application of the said Directive) to C6 energy derivatives (i.e. physically settled coal and oil traded on an OTF) entered into:

 - by non-financial counterparties below EMIR clearing threshold, or